Sudheer2002-ui/Covid-19-India/README.md

 # Covid-19 India

-Given two files `app.js` and a database file `covid19India.db` consisting of two tables `state` and `district`.

-Write APIs to perform CRUD operations on the tables `state`, `district` containing the following columns,
+Writing  APIs to perform CRUD operations on the tables `state`, `district` containing the following columns,

 **State Table**